TAKT-R-D/design-pattern/architecture/structural/reactive/index.md

-# 🧩 G. Reactive / Event-driven 系（リアクティブ・イベント駆動構造）
+# 🧩 G. Reactive / Event-driven Structural Styles

-## ✅ 概要
+## ✅ Overview

-この系統は、**イベントやメッセージの流れを中心に、非同期で反応する構造** を扱うスタイル群を対象とする。

-- 入力に応じて「いつ・どのように」反応するかを設計の主対象にする
-- スレッド・コールバック・イベントループ・メッセージキューなどを前提とした構造
-- 並行処理・高スループット・リアクティブシステムで重要

-代表的なスタイル：
+This family deals with styles that handle **structures reacting asynchronously centered on the flow of events and messages.**

+- Main design object is "when and how" to react to input.
+- Structure assumes threads, callbacks, event loops, message queues, etc.
+- Important in concurrency, high throughput, and reactive systems.

+Representative Styles:

 - Actor Model
-- Event Loop ベース構造
+- Event Loop based structure
 - Reactive Streams

-## ✅ なぜこの系統が生まれたか（歴史・背景）
+## ✅ Why This Family Emerged (History & Background)

-- CPU コア数の増加に伴う並行・並列性の重要性
+- Importance of concurrency/parallelism with increasing CPU cores.
-- Web / モバイル / IoT による接続数・イベント数の爆発的増加
+- Explosive increase in connections/events due to Web / Mobile / IoT.
-- ブロッキングな I/O モデルではスケールが難しくなった
+- Blocking I/O models became difficult to scale.
-- 高い応答性（レスポンス）と耐障害性が求められるようになった

-> 「スレッドを直接管理するのではなく、
->  イベントやメッセージの流れとして並行性を扱いたい」
+- High responsiveness and fault tolerance became required.

-というニーズから、Reactive / Event-driven 系のスタイルが発展してきた。
+Reactive / Event-driven styles developed from the need:

+> "Want to handle concurrency as a flow of events or messages, rather than managing threads directly."

-## ✅ 解決しようとした問題
+## ✅ Problems Addressed

-- 低レベルなスレッド管理（ロック／ミューテックス地獄）
-- 同期 I/O によるスループット限界
-- 異常時の復旧・フォールトトレランス設計の難しさ

-Reactive 系は、

-- 「イベント（メッセージ）の流れ」
-- 「非同期処理の組み合わせ」
+- Low-level thread management (Lock / Mutex hell).
+- Throughput limits due to synchronous I/O.
+- Difficulty in recovery from abnormalities and fault tolerance design.

+Reactive family considers the design of the entire system from perspectives like:

+- "Flow of events (messages)"
+- "Combination of asynchronous processing"
-- 「リアクティブな応答性」
+- "Reactive responsiveness"

-といった観点から、システム全体の設計を考える。

-## ✅ この系統に属するスタイル
+## ✅ Styles Belonging to This Family

-- **Actor Model**：アクター同士がメッセージでやり取りする並行モデル
+- **Actor Model**: Concurrency model where actors communicate with messages.
-- **Event Loop ベース構造**：1 本のイベントループで非同期 I/O をさばく構造（Node.js など）
+- **Event Loop based structure**: Structure handling asynchronous I/O with a single event loop (Node.js etc.).
-- **Reactive Streams**：非同期ストリームの処理・バックプレッシャーまで含めて標準化したモデル
+- **Reactive Streams**: Standardized model including asynchronous stream processing and backpressure.

-## ✅ 他の系統との関係
+## ✅ Relationship with Other Families

-- **Flow / Pipeline 系** と組み合わせて、イベントストリームの処理フローを構成する
+- Combined with **Flow / Pipeline** to configure processing flow of event streams.
-- **Integration Styles（EDA, メッセージング）** と密接に関連
+- Closely related to **Integration Styles (EDA, Messaging)**.
-- **Layered / Domain Model 系** の内部実装としてこれらを採用することも多い
+- Often adopted as internal implementation of **Layered / Domain Model**.

-## ✅ どんな時に参考になるか
+## ✅ When to Reference

-- 高スループット・低レイテンシを求められるサービス
-- 多数のクライアントや接続を扱うサーバ（チャット／ゲーム／IoT 等）
-- イベントドリブンなビジネスロジックを持つシステム

-この系統を理解することで、
-**「何がいつ起き、それにどう反応するか」という軸でアーキテクチャを捉える視点** が得られる。
+- Services requiring high throughput and low latency.
+- Servers handling many clients or connections (Chat / Game / IoT etc.).
+- Systems with event-driven business logic.

+Understanding this family gives you the **perspective of capturing architecture on the axis of 'What happens when, and how to react to it'.**